pubsubdb/pubsubdb/docs/quickstart.md

 ### Configure and Initialize Redis
 Configure and initialize 3 Redis clients.

 >The examples in this guide will use the `ioredis` package, but you can use the `redis` package if you prefer.
+Configure and connect to Redis as is standard for your chosen package.

 ```javascript
 import Redis from 'ioredis';